abach42/superhero/README.md

 * See OpenAPI definition at https://localhost:8443/swagger-ui/index.html.
 (Please write `index.html`, there is no redirect)

 * See a chart of superhero skills (id: 1 - 16) https://localhost:8443/chart.html?id=1

-* For AI just run command of `update-semantic-data` in spring shell.

 ## <img src="./src/main/resources/static/img/jwt_logo.svg" width="20"> Using JWT